ip2location/ip2location-httpmodule/README.md

 ## Installation & Configuration

-**NOTE: You can choose to install the IP2Location HTTP Module in either per website mode or per server mode.**
+**NOTE: You can choose to install the IP2Location IP Geolocation HTTP Module in either per website mode or per server mode.**

 If you install in per website mode, you will need to install and configure for every website that you wish to add the IP2Location feature.
 If you install in per server mode, you just need to install and configure once and all websites hosted on that machine will be able to use IP2Location.